Atusiimire/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 script that creates an alias name:ls with value:rm *
-1.script that prints hello user, where user is the current Linux user
+1.script that prints hello user, where user is the current Linux user 2.Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program